stablestud/adsorber/README.md

 If specified in conjunction with an operation, it'll show extended help about the operation.

 ## Settings:
-To add or remove sources edit the `soures.list` file which is created after the installation of Adsorber.
+To add or remove ad-domain sources edit the `soures.list` file which is created after the installation of Adsorber.
 For a general configuration of Adsorber e.g., the path of the crontab installation, edit `adsorber.conf`
 To add domains to the `whilelist` or `blacklist` edit the relevant files at the default config location.